bjin01/susemanager-ha/README.md

 My idea of HA/DR is a more disaster recovery alike scenario for SUSE Manager.

-## OK, here is solution I came up with.
+## OK, here is the solution I came up and tested with.

 Below architecture shows the DR architecture:
 <p align="center">